xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 The actions are:

 boolean[=PREFIX]
 	index the text as a single boolean term (with prefix PREFIX).
+If there's no text, no term is added.
 Omega expects certain prefixes to be used for certain purposes - those starting "X" are reserved for user applications.
 Q is reserved for a unique ID term.

 date=FORMAT
 	generate terms for date range searching.
 If FORMAT is "unix", then the